myuser1-23/agile-final-project/.github/ISSUE_TEMPLATE/story.md

 ---
-name: User Story
+name: Story
-about: Describe this issue template's purpose here.
+about: 'Create a user story using Agile best practices '
 title: ''
 labels: ''
 assignees: ''